rundsk/dsk/README.md

 │   │   └── unmask.svg
 ```

-### Component Configuration File
+### Design Configuration File

-Each component directory may hold an `index.json` file.
+Each tree directory may hold an `index.json` file.
 The file and any of its
 configuration settings are entirely optional.

-Using the configuration file, we can add meta data to the component (i.e. keywords)
+Using the configuration file, we can add meta data to the design (i.e. keywords)
 to improve the search experience in the interface.

-An example of a full component configuration looks like this:
+An example of a full configuration looks like this:

 ```json
 {